Posts by Tags

 Published:

-This post is a quick guide to setting up LaTeX on your own computer, so you can write papers, resumes, or dazzling “class notes” using LaTeX locally—without relying on Internet connectivity.
+This post is a quick guide to setting up LaTeX on your own computer, so you can write papers, resumes, or dazzling “class notes” using LaTeX locally—without relying on internet connectivity.
 In other words, you won’t be tied to Overleaf: you can bring your laptop anywhere and keep working on your next big ideas.

 vscode